 The executive director of the American Meteorological Society, Keith Seitter, made this distinction about skepticism in his letter to the U.S. Secretary of the Department of Energy, Rick Perry, on June 21, 2017.… Continue reading

 The s that is now often added to turn the history of knowledge into the history of knowledges marks a huge challenge.
-While scholars working within European academic traditions increasingly recognize in principle that there are many kinds of knowledges and endeavor to respect them, any attempt to bring fundamentally different kinds of knowledge into sustained contact is extremely difficult… Continue reading
+While scholars working within European academic traditions increasingly recognize in principle that there are many kinds of knowledges and endeavor to respect them, any attempt to bring fundamentally different kinds of knowledge into sustained … Continue reading Placing Indigenous and European Knowledge on Equal Footing in the Delgamuukw Land Claim

 The polarizing contemporary debate on science in the United States could be extraordinarily interesting for historians of knowledge, if it were occurring in the past.
 Still, if we could divert our attention from the news for a moment, we might find it offers some food for thought.
 In the midst of the current conversation, which … Continue reading History of Knowledge and Contemporary Discourse on Science